ruthearle/CV/README.md

 I completed this as part of a work trial with a well established document sharing company.
 I built a simple API using GrapeAPI that has two end-points.
 I integrated Swagger Docs and used MongoDB with Mongoid for persistence.
 I started implementing logging but did not test-drive this feature.

+> [File Gravity]

+This project consumes the Workshare API and calculates the weight of files stored on their system.
+This app was TDD using Sinatra with Bootstrap on the frontend.
+Live on Heroku.

 Key Skills
 ----